Manikantan-S/Portfolio/README.md

-# Manikantan P Kartik  - Portfolio
+# Manikantan P Karthik  - Portfolio

 Welcome to my personal portfolio, built with React and Tailwind CSS.
 This project showcases my skills, projects, and a bit about myself.